warkahuna/kanonGaming/README.md

 ### `npm install`

-this will install the necessary depandencies in both directory
+this will install the necessary depandencies in both directorys

 ## BACKEND

-In the project directory, you can run:
+In the backEnd directory, you can run:

 ### `npm run dev`